ltb-project/white-pages/docs/mapmenu.rst

 The map feature list show all people's location on a world map.

-The map is displayed in menu.
+A map link is displayed in menu.

 Activation
 ----------

-Enable or disable this feature :
+Enable or disable this feature:

 .. code-block:: php